What are the Differences Between the Two Versions of WordPress?

 - A download file from the WordPress.org website.

 There are lots of things that can go wrong, which will cause you stress and frustration.
-However, I learned a little about databases and MySQL using this route.
-So, if you want to do the same thing, try doing a manual installation at least once.
+However, I learned about databases and MySQL using this route.
+So, if you want to do the same thing, I suggest you manually install WordPress at least once.

-You’ll find everything you need to know in this tutorial.
+You’ll find everything you need to know about the process in this tutorial.

 From the WordPress.org website: